 Guyer didn’t find out that NERF was the product name until it was released on the market.
 Apparently one of the Parker Brother’s marketing team got the idea for the name from the foam-rolled bars on Jeeps, which had the nickname “NERF Bars”.
 Go figure.

-Lonnie Johnson, that’s who.
+Let’s talk about Lonnie Johnson.
 This guy is a powerhouse of creativity, with over 120 patents to his name, from generators to lithium batteries, and all the way to the very first Super Soaker.

 Johnson had plenty of challenging opportunities in his working life to helping develop his creativity.
 He worked in the US Air Force as an engineer and later ended up at NASA’s Jet Propulsion Laboratory in the 1970s.
 During this period he was involved in the Galileo and Cassini satellite programs and even worked on the B2 Stealth bomber.

 However, instead of just a dribble of water, it shot out like a jet, and the idea for the Super Soaker was born.
 His first prototype, which he made entirely himself at home from bits of pipe and a soda bottle, could shoot water up to nearly 40 feet.

 In 1986 he patented the idea as a “squirt gun”, which even included a sound generator to make futuristic sound effects when the gun was shooting.

 He sold the Squirt gun design to Larami Toys in 1989.
 They launched the first toy as the Powder Drencher in 1990, and in 1991 it rebranded as the Super Soaker.
-Two million of these guns were sold in that single year.
+Two million of these toy guns were sold in that single year.